siinwook/Vision-Transformer-and-Knowledge-Distillation-from-Scratch/results/README.md

 ### Observation

-- Models gain higher test accuracy in order of Teacher(ResNet), DeiT, and ViT.
+- Models gain higher test accuracy in order of Teacher(ResNet), DeiT, DeiT with DIST, DeiT with CLS, and ViT.
-- DeiT distilled by ConvNet teacher gains slightly more test accuracy.
+- DeiT distilled by ConvNet teacher gains slightly more test accuracy than vanila ViT.

 ### Interpretation